pic

 @code_warntype foo() #type UNSTABLE

-All these cases are stated below.
+All these scenarios are represented below.

 foo(; x = β) = x